 Remediation Waste Management Site shall mean a facility where an owner or operator is or will be treating, storing, or disposing of hazardous remediation waste.

 Re-Refining Distillation Bottoms means the heavy fraction produced by vacuum distillation of filtered and dehydrated used oil.

-Rhode Island Wastes shall mean any waste meeting the below-listed definitions of R001 through R005 and R010.
+Rhode Island Hazardous Wastes shall mean any waste meeting the below-listed definitions: